 - Maintain a per-model camera-vocabulary cheat sheet — note which terms each model interprets reliably.

-- Use Runway’s explicit motion sliders or Kling’s camera-control panel when available; prompt-only motion is fragile.
+- Use Runway’s camera sliders, Kling 3.0 Motion Control, or Flow’s First and Last Frame when available; prompt-only motion is fragile.

 - Always pair motion description with first-frame description; never let the model invent the start.